Caring For Your Jewellery

 Brass is a material which, when exposed to air, humidity and natural body chemicals (in other words, everyday life) will gradually darken in colour from bright gold to bronze.
 This degree of darkening is also known as the patina of the brass.

-I use a lot of vintage brass in my designs, at different levels of patination – some are intended to be worn as fairly bright gold, while others look best nice and dark.
+We use a lot of vintage brass in our designs, at different levels of patination – some are intended to be worn as fairly bright gold, while others look best nice and dark.
 If you would like to, the bright gold colour of brass can be easily restored by using a straightforward brass cleaner, or alternatively a paste made from a mixture of vinegar and salt.
 The cleaning is all in the rubbing, so use plenty of elbow grease to get a nice shine.

 Gold Plated Chain

-Many of the chains I use are gold plated brass.
+Many of the chains we use are gold-plated brass.
 Eventually over time, the fine layer of gold plate may rub off, exposing brass underneath.
 The time that this takes varies quite a lot between different people, but you can help to preserve your necklace chain by applying perfume before you put on your jewellery (or even better, avoid your neckline when you spray).
 It’s also a good idea to keep your jewellery dry and away from sinks, and to buff from time to time with a suitable jewellery polishing cloth, which can be bought cheaply and easily online.

 Allergies